Bruker Prize and Lecture

 Since 1986, Bruker Biospin have sponsored an annual Lecture, with an accompanying prize,

 to be presented by a scientist who has made a major scientific contribution to the field of ESR spectroscopy.

-The 32nd Bruker prize will be awarded at the 50th Annual International Meeting of the RSC ESR group, taking place in Oxford 2nd – 6th April 2017.
+The 32nd Bruker prize was awarded at the 50th Annual International Meeting of the RSC ESR group, which took place in Oxford 2nd – 6th April 2017.

 Please click here for details of the Bruker thesis prize, awarded since 2015 to recognise outstanding work by PhD students in the field of ESR Spectroscopy.

 32nd: “Continuously striving for higher sensitivity and resolution in EPR”, Dr Peter Höfer, Bruker BioSpin GmbH.